LearnersGuild/partners/Guiding-Principles/Conflict.md

 ## Third Party

 Sometimes, a partner can sense a conflict between two people (or is caught in a triangulation between them).
 If that's the case, they can ask one (or both) parties to the perceived conflict wether or not there actually is one (reality check), and make a request that they address it and report back.

+## Partners v.s.
+Non-Partners

+Our conflict resolution process is an agreement made by and between partners.
+It's important to remember and acknowledge that no other stakeholders are bound to the this process, or have agreed to it.
+When resolving conflicts with non partners, do your best to adhere to the spirit of our agreements within the confines of what's efficient/appropriate to the situation.

 ---
 [^1] This the only process by which a partner is asked to leave Learners Guild